 - Collaboration – Working closely with our key stakeholders

 - Transparency – Being open and accountable through good governance

-Here’s an RTE Morning Ireland radio broadcast with some information about what you might expect from a visit to the James Joyce Tower & Museum:
+Here’s an RTE Morning Ireland radio broadcast with some information about what you might expect from a visit to the Joyce Tower Museum: